yamenK/Java-8-Reference/README.md

 Stream<T> filter(Predicate<? super T> predicate)
 ```
-Consumer: an expression that performs an action on a passed argument and has a void return type
+**Consumer**: an expression that performs an action on a passed argument and has a void return type
 ```java
 @FunctionalInterface
 public interface Consumer<T> {